Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra

 The trajectory tracking error is shown in Fig.~\ref{fig:ex:tracking : error new}.
-The curve depicted in dark blue concerns the result based on the tracking control law of Theorem~\ref{THEOREM_TRACKING}.
-The result demonstrates the improved performance when compared to results from \citep{2010_Adorno_IROS,2013_Figueredo_Adorno_Ishihara_Borges_ICRA}, decoupled and HTM-based controllers \citep{1999_Caccavale_Siciliano_Villani_AJC} with similar control effort, as shown in Fig.~\ref{fig:ex:tracking : control effort}, which highlights the importance of using a proper feedforward correction term during tracking control.
+The dark blue curve concerns the result based on the tracking control law of Theorem~\ref{THEOREM_TRACKING}.
+The result demonstrates the improved performance when compared to results from \citealt{2010_Adorno_IROS,2013_Figueredo_Adorno_Ishihara_Borges_ICRA}, decoupled controller, and HTM-based controller \citep{1999_Caccavale_Siciliano_Villani_AJC}, all of them with similar control effort, as shown in Fig.~\ref{fig:ex:tracking : control effort}, which highlights the importance of using a proper feedforward correction term during tracking control.